NandoLT/Wallaclone-Frontend/README.md

 # Wallaclone

-Final Project developed for Web develpoment Bootcamp.
+Final Project developed for Web develpoment Bootcamp using Next.js and Material UI

 ## What is it